-Program Code HB; ISR 253-AC-01-01-A; CLS 253 SSP A
+Program Code HB; ISR 253-AC-01-01

-Provides Garrison capabilities to conduct fitness programs in support of FM 7-22 and TC 3-22-20, required to assist commanders in meeting the physical requirements of the Mission Essential Task List (METL).
-Provides authorized patrons opportunities to enhance individual readiness, comprehensive Physical Fitness Programs and overall wellness.
+Physical Fitness programs provide Garrison with the capabilities necessary to conduct fitness programs in support of FM 7-22 and TC 3-22-20, required to assist commanders in meeting the physical requirements of the Mission Essential Task List (METL).
+Physical Fitness programs provide authorized patrons opportunities to enhance individual readiness, comprehensive Physical Fitness programs, and overall wellness.

-Functional Fitness, also known as functional training, involves movement patterns which develop strength, core and physical mobility, and simulate/mimic daily activities which require power, flexibility and muscular endurance to perform the task.
-Facilities consist of large open areas to conduct floor-based exercise classes, interval training instruction and bodyweight conditioning routines, and does not include general fitness exercise equipment (i.e. Treadmills, Elliptical, selectorized machines and plate loaded equipment).
+Functional Fitness, also known as functional training, involves movement patterns which develop strength, core and physical mobility, and simulate/mimic daily activities which require power, flexibility, and muscular endurance to perform the task.
+Functional Fitness facilities consist of large open areas to conduct floor-based exercise classes, interval training instruction and bodyweight conditioning routines, and does not include general fitness exercise equipment (i.e., treadmills, ellipticals, selectorized machines, plate loaded equipment, etc.).

-If Functional Fitness is offered at a facility, the General Information "Is Functional Fitness offered?" must be answered "Yes".
-A follow-on question will then appear to designate whether the facility is a stand-alone Functional Fitness center or to identify the range of square footage dedicated.
+If Functional Fitness is offered at a facility, users must answer "Yes" on the General Information Worksheet to the question of "Is Functional Fitness offered?".
+A follow-on question will then appear to designate whether the facility is a stand-alone Functional Fitness center or to identify the range of square footage dedicated to functional fitness within the Physical Fitness facility.
 These answers will trigger the Functional Fitness equipment category and standards to appear.